The power of Luminosity Masks

 Just imagine to convert your image to black & white and use this as your layer mask.
 All the bright areas within your image are visible and the darker parts reveal the underlying layer.
 This is the basic and important idea behind Luminosity Masks since we are now using the black & white version of our image as a complex and very accurate mask.

-Photos like this one that need different exposure times for different parts of the image are impossible without good masking techniques.
+Photos like this one that needs different exposure times for different parts of the image are impossible without good masking techniques.

 Before (left image) and after (right image) after using Luminosity Masks to blend this image.